 Menu | Debug | Start Debugging).
 You can also run the project without debugging by pressing Ctrl+F5.

 Running the application locally requires properly configured PHP.
 To enable support for debugging, PHP extension Xdebug has to be installed and configured as well.

 PHP Tools help with the setup in two ways.

-Once you start your first application F5 and there is no valid PHP installation found, you can download and setup recommended version of PHP with pre-configured Xdebug within one click from Microsoft Web Platform Installer.
-This is most recommended option for most users.
+Once you start your first application F5 and there is no valid PHP installation found, you can download and setup a recommended version of PHP with pre-configured Xdebug within one click from Microsoft Web Platform Installer.
+This is the most recommended option for most users.

 For users with custom requirements or requiring to use their existing PHP installation, PHP Tools help by checking the configuration and suggesting recommended fixes eventually.

-The issues dialog is shown automatically if there is an issue with configuration during project startup.
+The issues dialog is shown automatically if there is an issue with configuration during the project startup.
 It can also be invoked manually from

 Menu | Tools | Options, in